mvolkmann/blog/src/swift/Concurrency.md

 Concurrent queues can execute multiple tasks at the same time which requires multiple threads.
-The number of tasks executed simultaneously from a concurrent queue at any point in time can vary based on conditions in the application.
+The number of tasks executed simultaneously from a concurrent queue at any point in time can vary based on conditions in the application and the number of CPU cores in the device.
+Tasks run on concurrent queues can finish in a different order than they were started since each task can have a different duration.

-Each queue collect tasks to be run at a given priority or quality of service (QoS).
+Each queue collects tasks to be run at a given priority or quality of service (QoS).
 Applications can create any number of queues.
-There are six "global queues" that are typically used instead of custom queues.
+There are five "global queues" that are typically used instead of custom queues.

 While it is possible to write code that